 Trying to understand more about work order management?
 Having trouble making heads or tails of it?
 Stick with us and we’ll go step-by-step and by the end you’ll know!

-So what exactly is work order management?
+What is work order management?

 Work order management can be defined as the proper and timely processing of work orders.
 Sounds simple and easy, but it actually can be a complex process that would take countless hours and reams of paper if done by hand.
 Computerized Maintenance Management (CMMS) or Enterprise Asset Maintenance (EAM) systems automate these processes and streamline work orders from beginning to end.